aapks/HMSWithGMS/README.md

-# Using huawei mobile services with google mobile services
+# Using HUAWEI mobile services with GOOGLE mobile services

 In development